alanbbond/virtualnasfic2020/masquerade.md

 As we are streaming this event and we acknowledge that not all participants will want to submit videos of themselves, we are allowing people to enter themselves for Workmanship Judging, Presentation Judging or both.

-Due to editing and judging needs, registration will be closed on August 16th at 11:59pm PST.
+Due to editing and judging needs, registration will be closed on August 17th at 11:59pm EST.

 {% include float_image.html filename="blah.jpg" side="right" %}